MMTalal/Instructor-Information-Management-System/README.md

 Enter the age of first instructor: 30
 Enter the salary of first instructor: 15000
 The instructor name is Mamd with age 30 years old and salary is 15000 EGP.
+Bye Bye Mamd

 Enter the name of second instructor: J@ne D0e
 Enter the age of second instructor: 20
 Invalid age.
 Using default age (25).
 Enter the salary of second instructor: 5000
 Invalid salary.
 Using default salary (7000).
 The instructor name is Jne De with age 25 years old and salary is 7000 EGP.
+Bye Bye Jne De
 ```

 ## **Potential Improvements**